ManlyThe Locals' Guide

 Always swim safely

-Flagged areas are patrolled Sept–April.
-Rips happen — when in doubt, ask a lifeguard.
+Flagged areas are patrolled Sept to April.
+Rips happen.
+When in doubt, ask a lifeguard.

 Every beach in Manly